typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

             RAISE EXCEPTION 'Could not lock.
 Other job in process';
         END IF;

-        -- Update the products in the temporary table as synced.
+        -- Update 40 unsynced products to be synced.
+        -- Create a temporary table to return the row values into.
-        -- The values in the temporary table will be sent to Typesense.
+        -- These will be synced with Typesense.
         -- The update will automatically be undone if the function fails
         UPDATE public.products_sync_tracker
         SET is_synced = TRUE